PimDoos/ha-sessy-examples/cards/DynamicSchedule.md

 # Sessy Dynamic Schedule with ApexCharts
 Since ha-sessy 0.6.0 and Sessy firmware 1.6.5, Sessy's dynamic schedule and energy prices are visible within Home Assistant.

 With the [ApexCharts custom card](https://github.com/RomRider/apexcharts-card?tab=readme-ov-file#installation) you can show this data in a graph.

 ![Dynamic schedule in a graph](DynamicSchedule.png)

+For a graph with today and tomorrow in one chart, see [this page](DynamicScheduleTodayTomorrow.md).

 # Card configuration
 **Note**: Replace 'sessy_XXXX' in the examples below with the name of your own Sessy.